tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 The --use-singulairty option applies only to DFilter peak caller.
 The singularity container which holds a virtual environment of Ubuntu with DFilter was no longer available due to the hub site being down.
 The image has been saved and put into a shared enviroment and called explicitly in the src/peakcalling.smk file.
 The --singularity-args allows singularity image to be in the correct enviroment (/DATA/YOUR_USER_NAME).

-Note that the pipeline assumes that there is the following three files available at the location where the pipeline is executed:
+Note that the pipeline assumes that there is the following three files available at the location where the pipeline is executed.
+A set of example files is included with the repository:
 - config.yaml
 - DataList.csv
 - PeakPairs.csv